-Present Basic Education Act 628/1998 is moderate about home education.
-The Section 26 subsection 2 addresses that the local authority of the pupil’s place of residence shall supervise his or her progress.
+The present Basic Education Act 628/1998 is moderate about home education.
+Section 26 subsection 3 states that the local authority of the pupil’s place of residence shall supervise his or her progress.
 This is in line with the superior statute of the Constitution.
-Parents have the right to organize their education and the municipality has no mandate to force supervision, procedure must be agreed in equal terms.
+Parents have the right to organize their education and the municipality has no mandate to force supervision; procedure must be agreed in equal terms.

-The Basic Education Act states that it is on the responsibility of the guardian to see that compulsory education is completed.
-Moreover, it states that in case when a child of compulsory education age does not participate in education provided under Basic Education Act, the local authority of the pupil’s place of residence shall supervise his or her progress home schooling is addressed in the Constitution. the National Board of Education has given legally non-binding guidelines (hereafter NBE Guidelines 2010).
-These guidelines serve as the primary source of information for the rest of this chapter.
+The Compulsory Education Act states that it is the responsibility of the guardian to see that compulsory education is completed.
+Homeschooling is explicitly legal K - 12.
+The Basic Education Act states that if a child of compulsory education age does not participate in education provided under the Basic Education Act, the local authority of the pupil’s place of residence shall supervise his or her progress.
+The National Board of Education has given legally non-binding guidelines (hereafter NBE Guidelines 2010, updated 2021).

-Finland is rechtsstaat, rule of law is confirmed in the Constitution Section 1 Subsection 3.
-The municipalities must abide to the law, not NBE without obligation given Guidelines.
-NBE has the mandate to give obligatory ordinances but has decided not to
+Finland is rechtsstaat; rule of law is confirmed in the Constitution Section 1 Subsection 3.
+The municipalities must adhere to the law, not necessarily the NBE Guidelines.
+NBE has the mandate to give obligatory ordinances, but has decided not to in relation